 with Brenda L. Smith

 This series of five 3-hour classes, developed by writer and researcher Brenda L. Smith, addresses the beginning family history researcher’s need to report and publish research findings.
 Working with their own materials, and supporting each other, learners discover how to move from the gathering of information to creating a publishable product.
 Learners will set goals for their research, organize and evaluate their data, and practice writing basic history research reports.
-Participants must be able to commit to attending all five sessions.
+Participants must be willing to commit to attending all five sessions.
 Participants must have email/attachment capacity and be willing to share their writing samples with classmates and share oral evaluation of each other’s work.

-Pre-requisite: Completion of Start Searching your Family History or approval from the Instructor
+Pre-requisite: completion of Start Searching your Family History or approval from the Instructor

 Charge: $100 for the series